Asociación de Pequeños Productores Bananeros “El Guabo” (ASOGUABO), Ecuador

-- Improvements to their facilities, including construction of new offices and a loading dock to pack containers.
+- Improvements to their facilities, like the construction of new offices, adding a cable system to bring bananas from the field to the processing plant, and a loading dock to pack containers.

 - For workers: School and Christmas bonuses, mortuary funds, private insurance and social security.

-- For farmers: Fertilizer and packing house improvements.
-Also a workshop that to support new innovations in organic production.
+- For farmers: Fertilizer and packing house improvements, as well as a workshop to support new innovations in organic production.

-- For the community: A medical dispensary, school support (teaching materials, backpacks & school supplies) and physical therapy for the disabled.
+- For the community: A medical dispensary, school support (teaching materials, backpacks & school supplies) and physical therapy for people living with a disability.

-- Creation of a plantation-style farm on rented local land in order to grow more bananas for export, and hire additional local workers who don’t own their own land, giving them access to more Premium funds.
+- The creation of a plantation-style farm on rented local land in order to grow more bananas for export, and hire additional local workers who don’t own their own land, giving them access to more Premium funds.